Mg4145/website-update-checker/README.md

 ## Problems

-- Some website change everytime (Google for example) => take only the body?
+- Some website change everytime (Github main page for example)

 ## Implement

 - make a specific outfile for the user?
-- implement a last_change_only option (w/ argparse) that record only if the last md5 /sha256 is different